hananina/linux_catalog/README.md

 - *error*

-when I run "python __initial__.py"
+>when I run "python __initial__.py"
 I got error that "can't connect the catalog user"

-have to add a line to the file below, to allow this user's connection. make sure that youu are login as "postgres" the file in /etc/postgresql/9.3/main/pg_hba.conf
+To solve this problem, you have to add a line to the file below, to allow this user's connection. make sure that youu are login as "postgres" the file in /etc/postgresql/9.3/main/pg_hba.conf